 A wild and untamed back country river

-North Platte River Trip Search:
+North Platte River Rafting

-North Platte River White Water Rafting Description:
+About North Platte River Rafting

 • Difficulty: Class II-IV (What does this mean?)